GNU-Ymir/Documentations/en/primitives/types.md

 ## Compound types

-Unlike scalar types, the compound contains multiple values.
+Unlike scalar types, the compound can contain multiple values.
 There are three types of compounds: the tuple, the range and the arrays.

 ### Tuple